manolina-13/AI-powered--Study-Buddy/README.md

     -   `📝 Generate Quiz`
     -   `🗓️ Plan Session`
 4. **Interact with the Output**: The generated content will appear in the main panel.
 For summaries and explanations, click the 🔊 Read Aloud button to listen to the text.
 Use the download buttons to save any    materials you need.
-5.  **View and Download**: The generated content will appear in the main panel.
-Use the download buttons to save the materials you need.

 ## Code Overview